Default ALM strategies

 It is possible that by the time your transition to your idealized balance sheet profile is completed, the interest rate outlook changes again, requiring you to redo your asset allocation all over again.

 How does your strategy change if you expect interest rates to decline.
-Between 1982 and 1986 rates slowly gave up their gains and fell all the way down to 7% from their recent peaks touched in early 80’s.
+Between 1982 and 1986 rates slowly gave up their gains and fell all the way down to 7% from their recent peaks touched in the early ’80s.

 Compared to our earlier challenges with extending maturities, shortening maturities is relatively easier on the deposit side.

-So what happens if we don’t follow the standardized templates for rising or declining rate environments?
-If we flip and switch one of the above recommended profiles with alternates.
-Or we successfully manage to re-position our balance sheet but the interest rate outlook fails to oblige and goes in the opposite direction.
+What happens if we don’t follow the standardized templates for rising or declining rate environments?
+Or if we flip and switch one of the above recommended profiles with alternates?
+Or if we successfully manage to reposition our balance sheet but the interest rate outlook fails to oblige and goes in the opposite direction?